gavinlyonsrepo/opml_convert_RSS/README.md

 --------

 1. Download the python program, opml_convert_rss.py.

+2. Get the data XML or JSON , two different methods

+XML: (NOTE: Youtube removed  this service in Late 2020, not known if coming back)

-2. In a web browser navigate to subscription manager page of youtube. https://www.youtube.com/subscription_manager
+* In a web browser navigate to subscription manager page of youtube. https://www.youtube.com/subscription_manager
-3. At bottom of page click on "Export to RSS readers -- Export subscriptions".
+* At bottom of page click on "Export to RSS readers -- Export subscriptions".
-4. This subscription_manager file will be downloaded into an opml(xml) file.
+* This subscription_manager file will be downloaded into an opml(xml) file.

+JSON:

+* There is a service in google called takeout at https://takeout.google.com/ It lets you download your data.
+* Select the youtube account
+* Select only youtube data
+* Select only youtube subs.
+* Download the data into a JSON file

-5. Run program in terminal.
+3. Run program in terminal.

 * $ python3 opml_convert_rss.py -i infile -o outfile -t tech
-* -i infile is the full path and/or filename of input xml file.
+* -i infile is the full path and/or filename of input XML or JSON file.
 * -o outfile is the full path and/or filename of output txt file.
 * -t tech is a custom tag.
 * -t and -o options can be omitted and defaults used if user wants.

-6. Example input in terminal $python3 opml_convert_rss.py -i ~/Downloads/te -o test -t testtag
+4. Example input in terminal $python3 opml_convert_rss.py -i ~/Downloads/te -o test -t testtag

 output:

 ![SS](https://raw.githubusercontent.com/gavinlyonsrepo/opml_convert_RSS/master/screenshots/opml.png)

-7. Copy the output file into RSS reader setup files(eg newsboat)
+5. Copy the output file into RSS reader setup files(eg newsboat)

 **Arguments**